 As a heating solution, a hydronic fan convector has many advantages over its old rival the conventional radiator.
 If we think about the same principle as our atmosphere and oceans providing an indirect source of heat, and the way that convection in our atmosphere is a vital process helping to redistribute energy away from hotter areas to cooler areas of the Earth, aiding temperature circulation and reducing sharp temperature differences, we can draw many synergies with the way in which a hydronic fan convector works to heat a space.
-I suppose the biggest difference is that we are utilising a fan to force the process.
+And one of the biggest differences is that we are utilising a fan to force the process.

 Thinking back to our own atmosphere, sustainability and energy efficiency are increasingly pivotal factors when selecting heating systems for both refurbishment projects and new builds.
 Conventional radiators require large volumes of very hot water to perform at optimum efficiencies.
 With the ever-expanding use of cooler, much lower water temperatures, created from heating mediums such as air or ground source heat pumps, conventional radiators are becoming hugely inefficient.

-All in all, thinking not only of the basic principles applied by each solution but of the future and the greener technologies we must apply as responsible and accountable manufacturers and installers to the selection of heating systems used in the refurbishment and construction of new buildings, both to reduce our energy consumption and ultimately reduce our carbon footprints, it would appear the use of a modern hydronic fan convector should be a serious consideration in place of the conventional radiator.
+All in all, we must consider not only the basic principles applied by each solution, but the future and the greener technologies we must apply as responsible and accountable manufacturers and installers to the selection of heating systems used in the refurbishment and construction of new buildings.
+This would then both reduce our energy consumption and ultimately reduce our carbon footprints - meaning the use of a modern hydronic fan convector should be a serious consideration in place of the conventional radiator.